scala-exercises/scala-exercises/README.md

-#Doing Scala
+#Scala Exercises

 ------------------------

 ##How it works?

-"Doing Scala" brings the popular [Scala Koans](http://www.scalakoans.org/) to the web.
+"Scala Exercises" brings the popular [Scala Koans](http://www.scalakoans.org/) to the web.
 Offering hundreds of solveable exercises organized into 42 categories covering the basics of the Scala language.

 - LEARN: Each category includes an explanation of the basics.
 Learn the concepts through simple code samples.